-The industry has come a long way since Mihir and I first started Automation Anywhere 15 years ago, but as 78 percent of professionals with AI skills are male — there still remains a gender gap three times larger than that in other industries.
+The industry has come a long way since Mihir and I first started Automation Anywhere 15 years ago, but 78% of professionals with artificial intelligence (AI) skills are male, according to the World Economic Forum.
+There still remains a gender gap three times larger than that in other industries.

-While women still face challenges in equal representation, I commend organizations that acknowledge gender discrimination and initiate incremental change.
-I also feel honored to be in a position where I can help champion the accomplished, brave and intelligent women transforming how society views us in STEM, entrepreneurship and the opportunities we are afforded, from the inside out.
+While women continue to face challenges in equal representation, I commend organizations that acknowledge gender discrimination and initiate incremental change.
+I also feel honored to be in a position where I can help champion the accomplished, brave, and intelligent women transforming how society views us in science, technology, engineering, and math (STEM), entrepreneurship, and the opportunities we're afforded, from the inside out.

-I’ve always believed in a grass-roots approach, having seen first-hand growing up the impact that women – mothers, daughters, sisters, breadwinners, homemakers and leaders – can have on their communities.
+I’ve always believed in a grass-roots approach, having seen firsthand since childhood the impact that women — mothers, daughters, sisters, breadwinners, homemakers, and leaders — can have on their communities.

 That’s why I’m so thrilled to announce the Automation Anywhere Women’s Empowerment Circle to raise up the next generation of female leaders.
-Over the next month we will work collectively to define a mission, lay out program details and rope in sponsors – both men and women.
+Over the next month, we'll work collectively to define a mission, lay out program details, and rope in sponsors — both men and women.

 This is just the first step on a miles-long journey, and it will require a collective effort from companies, managers, workers, and individuals.

 However, this International Women's Day, I want to take a moment to celebrate the hundreds of women who inspire me every day — from the many strong, independent women in my family, caring mothers and best girlfriends, to my tireless female teachers and Girl Scout troop leaders, one of the earliest computer programmers, the first, hand-cranked ice cream maker, and the creator of the original Monopoly game.